bids-apps/brainiak-srm/README.md

 		positional arguments:
 		  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
+		                        For now, Brain-SRM reads raw data from Dropbox.
-		  output_dir            The directory where the output files should be stored.
+		                        We will implement BIDS format reading soon. output_dir            The directory where the output files should be stored.
 		                        If you are running a group level analysis, this folder should be prepopulated with the results of